What Is Meditation and How to Do It – In Simple Terms

 Unlike earlier, meditation has become very popular nowadays, especially due to many new studies that are illuminating the benefits of meditation.

-With popularity, myths and misconceptions about this process has also increased.
+With popularity, myths and misconceptions about this process have also increased.

 People have formed their own opinions about meditation and these false notions have become a huge barrier in the path of spiritual progress of this generation.

-It is quite obvious – How can a person do something if he is unsure about what is he trying to do?
+It is quite obvious – How can a person do something if they are unsure about what they are trying to do?

 Another thing that makes me sad is that people have so many speculative judgments about meditation, many a times I have been viewed as a weird guy when I talk about it in front of my friends.
 Well, I don’t really mind that because for me being “weird” is a natural state whereas what we consider “normal” is actually a mask that people wear to fit into the society.